BouweCeunen/certbot-kubernetes-secrets-aws/README.md

 Several annotations need to be present on the Ingress in order to set Route53 records.
 * certbot.kubernetes.secrets.aws/elb-dns-name
 * certbot.kubernetes.secrets.aws/elb-region
+* certbot.kubernetes.secrets.aws/cloud-front

 Certificates are requested when the 'tls' annotation with a secretName is present on the Ingress.

+Ingresses annotated with the `certbot.kubernetes.secrets.aws/cloud-front` annotation will get a CNAME record with the CloudFront url on each "www" domain name.
+CNAME's are not suitable to be set on apex domain names.

 ```
 kind: Ingress